Malaysian ringgit: Etymology

 The word ringgit is an obsolete term for "jagged" in the Malay language.
 The word was originally used to refer to serrated edges.
 The first European coins to circulate widely in the region were Spanish "pieces of eight" or "cob", their crude appearance resembling stones, hence the word jagged.
 The availability and circulation of this Spanish currency were due to the Spanish controlling nearby Philippines.

 An early printed source, the Dictionary of the Malayan Language from 1812 had already referred to the ringgit as a unit of money.

 In modern usage, ringgit is used almost solely for the currency.
 Due to the common heritage of the three modern currencies, the Singapore dollar and the Brunei dollar are also called ringgit in Malay (currencies such as the US and Australian dollars are translated as dolar), although nowadays the Singapore dollar is more commonly called dolar in Malay.
 To differentiate between the three currencies, the Malaysian currency is referred to as Ringgit Malaysia, hence the official abbreviation and currency symbol RM.
 Internationally, the ISO 4217 currency code for Malaysian ringgit is MYR.

 The Malay names ringgit and sen were officially adopted as the sole official names on 28 August 1975.
 Previously they had been known officially as dollars and cents in English and ringgit and sen in Malay, and in some parts of the country this usage continues.
-In the northern states of Peninsular Malaysia, denominations of 10 sen are called kupang in Northern Malay and called pua̍t (鏺/鈸) in Penang Hokkien which is thought to be derived from the Thai word baht. e.g. 50 sen is lima kupang in Malay or 'samah' in the Kelantan dialect and gōo-pua̍t (五鏺/鈸) in Hokkien.
-The Tamil speaking communities in Malaysia use veḷḷi (வெள்ளி) meaning "silver" in Tamil to refer to ringgit, while for sen, the word kācu (காசு) is used, from which the English word "cash" is derived.
+In the northern states of Peninsular Malaysia, denominations of 10 sen are called kupang in Northern Malay and called pua̍t (鏺/鈸) in Penang Hokkien which is thought to be derived from the Thai word baht. e.g. 50 sen is lima kupang in Malay or samah in the Kelantan dialect and gōo-pua̍t (五鏺/鈸) in Hokkien.
+The Tamil speaking communities in Malaysia use veḷḷi (வெள்ளி) meaning "silver" in Tamil to refer to ringgit, while for sen, the word kācu (காசு) is used, from which the English word cash, as in Chinese copper cash coins, is derived.